codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 {% endraw  %}
 ```

-but I really don’t think that is an improvement.
+but I don’t think this is pragmtic.
+Rather, I think this is using the functional style just for its own sake, not because it is better.
 Recall what I said about the sweet spot for functional programming?
 This isn’t it either.
 For one thing, I've had to break it into more lines to try to aid readability, so it lacks the clarity of the original.
-And it still mutates state anyway - the `AtomicInteger` is being incremented - so it's not really that functional either.
+And it still mutates state anyway - the `AtomicInteger` is being incremented.

-What about in a properly functional language?
-In Clojure we can’t use `map-indexed` for this, because this job calls for the use of `reduce` instead, and there is no `reduce-indexed` function.
-But what we _do_ have is `zipmap`, sometimes called “zip” in other languages.
+So I'd use an old-fashioned `for` loop instead, but what about in a properly functional language where we cannot?
+In Clojure, the `map-indexed` function won't help here.
+This job calls for the use of `reduce` instead, and there is no `reduce-indexed` function.
+What we _do_ have is `zipmap`, sometimes called “zip” in other languages.
 It is so named because its behaviour is reminiscent of the action of a zipper fastening:

 ```clojure
 user=> (zipmap [1 2 3] ["one" "two" "three"])